Young Professionals Event: The Quad Edition

 • Margrethe Vestager, Executive Vice President, European Commission

-• Dr. Samir Saran, President, Observer Research Foundation (moderator)
+• Moderator: Dr. Samir Saran, President, ORF

 View Event →